Quick Reference

 Approximate values based on CPI-U. Use the BLS Inflation Calculator for precise figures.

-Rule of 72: When Prices Double
+Rule of 72: How Long Until Prices Double at Different Inflation Rates?

 Divide 72 by the annual inflation rate to estimate how many years until prices double.